Every HGTV fan loves a good before and after story. Here are five then-and-now stories from Michigan bed and breakfasts.

 Bellaire Bed and Breakfast, Bellaire

-It has been less than a year since Holly Wilson became the owner of the popular Bellaire B+B, so it’s too soon for a full reveal of changes she’s made, let alone changes still in the planning stages.
+It has been less than a year since Holly Wilson became the owner of the popular Inn at Breezy Hill Farm so it’s too soon for a full reveal of changes she’s made, let alone changes still in the planning stages.

 For example, we’ll talk later, after they’ve grown up, about the ladies in the new, designer henhouse.
 They will contribute eggs for Holly’s foodie, farm-fresh breakfasts.
-Another change in the works: In space near the inn’s front door, Holly is establishing the Bellaire Bed + Breakfast Mercantile, a showcase for the work of local artisans.
+Another change in the works: In space near the inn’s front door, Holly is establishing the Inn at Breezy Hill Farm Bed + Breakfast Mercantile, a showcase for the work of local artisans.

 Make no mistake, the inn was in great shape when Holly acquired it.
 She just happens to have a different esthetic than the beloved former owners, David and Jim, who retired.
 For example, carpeting is going-going, revealing wood floors, gleaming once again.